AdaptiveScale/rosetta/README.md

 ```

 #### apply
 Gets current model and compares with state of database, generates ddl for changes and applies to database.
+If you set `git_auto_commit` to `true` in `main.conf` it will automatically push the new model to your Git repo of the rosetta project.

     rosetta [-c, --config CONFIG_FILE] apply [-h, --help] [-s, --source CONNECTION_NAME]